 Karonga School for the Deaf

-Over the last 2 years FEPAC has funded the construction of a classroom block, a dormitory for the girls, a dining room and kitchen, a teacher’s house and a water storage tower.
-FEPAC has also provided specialised equipment such as hearing aids, an audiometer and 3 otoscopes as well as assisting with visits from audiologists to test the children’s hearing and train the school’s teachers.
+Between January 2011 and June 2013 FEPAC funded the construction of a classroom block, a dormitory for the girls, a dining room and kitchen, two teacher’s houses and a water storage tower.
+FEPAC has also provided specialised equipment such as hearing aids, an audiometer and three otoscopes as well as assisting with visits from audiologists to test the children’s hearing and train the school’s teachers.

 FEPAC also purchased furniture for all the new buildings which was made by past students from the vocational training courses.